 - include formatting and other goodies that the current xlswrite does not

-- GUI automation utilities This article explains a couple of Matlab utilities that use Java's Robot class to programmatically control mouse and keyboard actions...
+- GUI automation using a Robot This article explains how Java's Robot class can be used to programmatically control mouse and keyboard actions...